 Who would more accurately be called Marvin the Paranoid, Depressive, Hypochondriac, Passive-Aggressive, Self-Martyring Android but that doesn’t rhyme so heigh-ho.

-Pre-order When the Sparrow Falls Here:
+Order When the Sparrow Falls in Paperback Here: